 OK, that doesn’t really help us.
 All it states is that the Aggregations and Compositions can only exist in Associations that have maximum two members, but that’s like the “normal” Association for most of us.
 I haven’t seen many Associations with more then two members yet.

-Looking further we find in the the semantics section of the Association:
+Looking further in the specs we find in the semantics section of the Property the following

-An association may represent a composite aggregation (i.e., a whole/part relationship).
-Only binary associations can be aggregations.
-Composite aggregation is a strong form of aggregation that requires a part instance be included in at most one composite at a time.
-If a composite is deleted, all of its parts are normally deleted with it.
-Note that a part can (where allowed) be removed from a composite before the composite is deleted, and thus not be deleted as part of the composite.
+Composite aggregation is a strong form of aggregation that requires a part object be included in at most one composite object at a time.
+If a composite object is deleted, all of its part instances that are objects are deleted with it.

-So that paragraph already tells us a little bit more about the nature of Aggregation and Composition.
+So that paragraph already tells us a little bit more about the nature of the Composition.
 Let’s dissect this paragraph and figure out what to remember

-- If the whole has aggregationKind = composite then the part can be included in at most one composite at a time:
+- that requires a part object be included in at most one composite

-- If a composite is deleted, all of its parts are normally deleted with it:
+- If a composite object is deleted, all of its part instances that are objects are deleted with it.